2sh/seven-segment-script/README.md

   - **Any other writing systems**

-This project requires contributors who are native speakers or highly familiar with these languages as it's important to have a strong sense of how words in these languages are meant to look.
+This project requires contributors who are native speakers or highly familiar with the languages being worked on as it's important to have a strong sense of how words in these languages are meant to look.
 This helps determine whether they remain visually recognizable and aesthetically pleasing on a seven-segment display.

 Many diacritics map to the same seven-segment characters, so adjustments may be necessary for each language to better differentiate them.

 Don't hesitate to suggest major changes, as this project is still very much a work in progress...

 ### Development